 Her favourite children’s book is ‘Winter Holiday,’ by Arthur Ransome.

 Elly Winter is our Treasurer, a position she’s held since early 2016.
+She is in the process of handing this role over to Sian Marshall.
 Elly brings her experience of working for a large animal charity, her HR & banking background to ensure the numbers balance at the end of the year and we are people compliant.

 Elly’s love of books goes back to when she was a little girl when she used to play libraries with her collection of books, something that her daughter has also created with her collection.